 We decided to ride the bus to the big Carrefour shopping mall.
 The kids have worn through a number of swim shirts and there is a large sporting goods store there with, supposedly, fair prices.
 Having scoped out the bus stop the night before, we knew the time and place, but what to do with the dog?

 The girls were interested in a little companionship, so we traded Pippin for Maya (Elin's daughter) and headed in to shore.
 The bus arrived right on time and soon we were aboard and flying along through the rolling hills.

 The girls had been pretty skeptical of "the bus" while remembering many a tight, sweaty, steamy, cramped island bus.
 Alas, this is France.
 The bus was huge, well appointed and very tall.
 Like those busses that Princess Cruise lines use to move people from Anchorage to Seward and back again.
-Nana was very impressed.
+Anna was very impressed.